Now could be a perfect time to consider a move to Portugal from USA.

 Can a US citizen move to Portugal?

 Yes, a US citizen can move to Portugal quite easily.
 First, you’ll need to decide what sort of residency visa to go for.
 You can use the D7 Visa if you have passive income, for example from pensions, rentals, dividends, or remote work.
-Alternatively, if you want to make an investment in Portugal, such as real estate or investment funds, then you can go for the Portugal Golden Visa.
+Alternatively, if you want to make an investment in Portugal, such as investment funds, then you could apply for the Portugal Golden Visa.

 Can US citizens retire in Portugal?

 Yes, US citizens can definitely retire in Portugal, and many do.
-As before, you’ll need some sort of residency visa, usually either the D7 passive income visa (which you’ll be eligible for via your US pension income), or the Portugal Golden Visa (if you want to invest in Portuguese real estate or investment funds).
+As before, you’ll need some sort of residency visa, usually either the D7 passive income visa (which you’ll be eligible for via your US pension income), or the Portugal Golden Visa.

 Where do most American expats live in Portugal?